georgebro/KnowMe-App/README.md

 # MySQL
 # JDBC
- JavaFX applications with a graphical interface and full functionality, also with a special graphical editor Scene Builder, and a database connection MySQL.Scene Builder and a database connection MySQL,Animation.
+ JavaFX applications with a graphical interface and full functionality, also with a special graphical editor Scene Builder, and a database connection MySQL.Scene Builder and a database connection MySQL,Animation